apple/swift-configuration/Sources/Configuration/Documentation.docc/Documentation.md

 In addition to using providers individually, you can create fallback behavior using an array of providers.
 The first provider that returns a non-nil value wins.

-The following example illustrates a hierarchy of provides, with environmental variables overrides winning over command line arguments, a file at `/etc/config.json`, and in-memory defaults:
+The following example shows a provider hierarchy where environment variables take precedence over command line arguments, a JSON file, and in-memory defaults:

 ```swift
 // Create a hierarchy of providers with fallback behavior.